Me

 The blog

 In general, I don’t go back and revise old posts.
-If you’ve come here via a Google search for PHP background processes, YouTube sound in Firefox or installing Ubuntu from a USB stick (my 3 most viewed posts), be aware that these (and similar) posts are out of date and probably no longer relevant.
+If you’ve come here via a Google search for PHP background processes, YouTube sound in Firefox or installing Ubuntu from a USB stick, be aware that these (and similar) posts are out of date and probably no longer relevant.
 Think about the date of the post before leaving a comment.

 If you’re commenting for the first time, your comment will go to a moderation queue.
 Once approved, future comments should appear straight away.
 Be aware that comments containing multiple URLs frequently require approval or worse, fall into the spam queue.